 Due to expiring licensing rights, we were asked to remove the product from our catalog for the time being.

-That statement was more than a year ago and the game is still unavailable… It’s safe to assume Rollercoaster Tycoon 3 will never come back to Mac.
+That statement was more than a year ago and the game is still unavailable.
+It’s safe to assume Rollercoaster Tycoon 3 will never be available again.
 So what then?
 What can a rollercoaster tycoon fan do?

-In theory, Mac gamers should rest easy knowing that Rollercoaster Tycoon World is coming to Mac.
+In theory, Mac gamers should rest assured knowing that Rollercoaster Tycoon World is coming to Mac.
 RCT World is the latest in the series and is supposed to be the best entry yet.

 And the developer in charge, Nvizzio Creations, already released the game on Steam Early Access and confirmed that the game is coming to Mac: